Ultimate Mark

 And so Zambot 3 was launched, but gathering production staff such as producers and animators proved to be a challenge.
 Sunrise's main staff, who had been assigned to the production of Com-Battler V and Super Electromagnetic Machine Voltes V for Toei's TV division, were being held in reserve for Fighting General Daimos, the followup to Voltes which was to begin in 1978.
 Thus, there were few people who could be spared for Zambot.

-The Sunrise producer in charge was originally supposed to be Tohru Komori, the production manager on Star of La Seine (1975), for which Sunrise Studio had provided production support.
+The Sunrise producer in charge was originally supposed to be Tohru Komori, the production supervisor on Star of La Seine (1975), for which Sunrise Studio had provided production support.
 For various reasons, however, Sunrise had to start over from scratch.
 Ultimately the role was assigned to young Yoshikazu Tochihira, previously of Tatsunoko Production, whose experience included being chief production manager on Tatsunoko's giant robot anime Gowapper-5 Gordam (1976).
 Encamped at Sunrise's Studio 1, Tochihira and chief production manager Yutaka Kanda worked hard to secure a staff and set up the program in the short time that remained.
 (2)

 Meanwhile, in June, Yoshiyuki Tomino met with the animator Yoshikazu Yasuhiko and asked him to join the production.
 But Yasuhiko had his hands full with animation direction on the 1976 daily-life SF comedy Robokko Beeton (Tohokushinsha), for which Sunrise was providing production support.
 Hoping to get some rest, he declined the job of animation director on the new work, and did only revised drafts of the character designs and cleanup on the mechanical setting.
 (Although he ended up doing animation direction on the opening and ending.)